darqos/darqos/doc/roadmap.md

 Infrastructure

 System
+* Interim base OS
+   * Processes / threads
+   * Memory
+   * Block storage drivers
+   * Keyboard / mouse
+   * Display and GPU
+   * Network devices and TCP/IP stack
+   * Linux?
+FreeBSD?
+Zircon/Fuschia?
+Minix3?
+* Some sort of IPC
+   * Kernel mediated
+   * Not DBus
+   * Mach + MIG
+   * Protobuf / CapNProto / Thrift / Avro / etc
+   * Is there a role for Elvin here?
+   * In-memory local transport option + network transport option
+* Some sort of low-level graphics API
+   * Not X, not Wayland
+   * Not Qt or Gtk or other existing UI toolkit either, unless I come across something well suited or as a great starting point for forking
+   * OpenGL ES 2 or 3?
+As a base API to the GPU.
+How does this work with the Linux framebuffer?
+SDL?
+DirectFB?
+OpenVG?
+Etc.
 * Language runtime
    * C?
 Go?
 Rust?
 Something that can be compiled, with decent performance, and not too difficult to retarget to a non-POSIX runtime.

 Services
 * URL fetcher